prokov/testChallengeUp/README.md

 # testChallengeUp

+Note: Solution is writtenn in Java

+Run the solution:

  - check out the project
- - run ./gradlew clean test
+ - in Terminal run ./gradlew clean test